Our mission is protecting significant natural, scenic and farm lands – and advancing stewardship – now and for future

 Fully accredited by the Land Trust Alliance, the Conservancy is a 501(c)3 non-profit organization with our own by-laws, policies, board, budget and staff.
 Our service area includes Antrim, Benzie, Grand Traverse, Kalkaska and Manistee Counties.

-We focus our land conservation efforts to permanently protect crucial wildlife habitat and corridors; critical watersheds, which protect the water quality of our region; unique high-quality farm lands; valuable forestland; and ecologically significant dunes along Lake Michigan’s beautiful and endangered shore.
+We focus our land conservation efforts on protecting crucial wildlife habitat and corridors, critical watersheds, unique high-quality farm lands, valuable forestland and ecologically significant dunes along Lake Michigan’s beautiful and endangered shore.
 We protect land in several ways:

 - By working with landowners to permanently protect private land through voluntary conservation easements